openwdl/wdl/versions/development/SPEC.md

 #### Reserved Keys

-Although `hints` are arbitrary, there are a number of keys which are reserved by the language in or oder to try and encourage interoperability of tasks and workflows between different execution engines.
+Although `hints` are arbitrary, there are a number of keys which are reserved by the language in or order to try and encourage interoperability of tasks and workflows between different execution engines.
 The list of Reserved keys is likely to grow, and in order to prevent name space collisions, engines should follow the [best practices](#conventions-and-best-practices) for specifying hints.

 * **maxCpu**: Specify the maximum CPU to be provisioned for a task.
 It is up to the engine, whether or not it enforces the `maxCpu` hint.
 The type of this hint should be the same as `runtime.cpu`
 * **maxMemory**: Specify the maximum memory provisioned for a task.
 It is up to the engine, whether or not it enforces the `maxMemory` hint. the type of this hint should be the same as `runtime.memory`
 * **shortTask**: Tell the execution engine that this task is not expected to take long to execute, and therefore the engine can attempt to optimize the execution in whatever way it defines.
 This flag can be used to tell an engine to use the cost optimized instance types that many clouds provide (but are available only for a limited time).
 An example of this would be `preemptible` instances on `gcp` and `spot` instances on `aws`.
+"Short" is a bit relative, but should generally be interpreted as << 24h.
 * **localizationOptional**: Tell the execution engine that whenever possible it does not need to localize the defined `File` type inputs for this task.
 Important to note, is this directive should not have any impact on the success or failure of a task (ie it should run with or without localization).
 The type of this hint is a boolean value
 * **inputs**: Provides input specific `hints` in the form of a hints object.
 Each key within this hint should refer to an actual input defined for the current task.
   * **inputs.<key>.localizationOptional**: Tell the execution engine that a specific `File` input does not need to be localized for this task
-* **outputs**: provide outputs specific `hints` in the formn of a hints object.
-Each key wihthin this hint should refer to an actual output defined for the current task
+* **outputs**: provide outputs specific `hints` in the form of a hints object.
+Each key within this hint should refer to an actual output defined for the current task

 ```wdl
 task foo {